-Executive Career Center
+Resource Library: Career Center

-12 Steps to a New Career is the most comprehensive and authoritative book on how executives and others at a senior level can effectively make a career change.
-It will explain what you need to do, why it is important, when you need to do it, and it will then illustrate how to do it.
-The book will help you to develop your strategy and will then coach you through the entire process.
-View the Table of Contents.
+12 Steps to a New Career is the most comprehensive and authoritative career change book for executives and others at a senior level.
+It explains what you need to do, why it is important, when you need to do it, and it then illustrates how to do it.
+Whether you think you are only making a job change or think you may need to consider changing your career direction, 12 Steps to a New Career will help you to develop your strategy and then coach you through the entire process.

 - Personality Type Characteristics – Reference 1.1

 - Executive Career Change Resources – Reference 4.1

 Executives contemplating a job or career change or who are already in transition often have questions about some aspect of the career change process that they think are unique to them.
 Many of those questions are common to others and, in the hope that your question might have been asked by others, check out these tips to see if your question is answered.
 The tips are grouped into the following five subjects:

 - Career Change and Job Search

 - Executive Resumes